Have you experienced the loss of a loved one?

 Don’t make any major life changes

-If you have experienced loss, it is not advisable to take some time to adjust and avoid making major life changes immediately.
+If you have experienced loss, it is advisable to take some time to adjust and avoid making major life changes immediately.
 Your decision-making could be impaired.

 It is important to give yourself the time you need to grieve in your own way.
 Ensure you are looking after yourself.
 Eating regularly and healthily is important, getting enough sleep and engaging in positive self-care.